tido/plgToMSS/README.md

 ## buildPlg
 ```
-buildPlg <directory> <output file>
+buildPlg [<directory> <output file> | test | ]
 ```

 Inverse of parsePjg, which combines all the .mss/.msd files in the generated structure pointed to by
-<directory> and writes an output file which can then be copied into the Sibelius plugins location
+<directory> and writes an output file which can then be copied into the Sibelius plugins location.

+If no arguments are given, builds from the configured srcDir and writes to the configured plgFilename in the buildDir directory.
+If the single argument 'test' is given, builds from the configured testDir and writes to Test<plgFilename> in the buildDir.

 If you have created the files outside of Sibelius, please ensure that functions close as in the example above, with a close brace and a //$end directive, and if you want to round-trip development, add //$module()